swaroopch/byte-of-python/op_exp.md

     - `13 / 3` gives `4.333333333333333`

 - `//` (divide and floor)
-    - Divide x by y and round the answer _down_ to the nearest whole number
+    - Divide x by y and round the answer _down_ to the nearest integer value.
+Note that if one of the values is a float, you'll get back a float.
     - `13 // 3` gives `4`
     - `-13 // 3` gives `-5`
+    - `9//1.81` gives `4.0`

 - `%` (modulo)
     - Returns the remainder of the division